 Apantomancy requires no special equipment and can increase your psychic development.
 You can learn more about Apantomancy divination on this website.

-Most types of divination which uses numbers, is usually known as Numerology.
+Most types of divination which use numbers is usually known as Numerology.
 Technically, Numerology is when you assign spiritual significance to numbers and Arithmancy is when you analyze those numbers.
-However, when people talk about number divination they usually refer to it as Numerology.
+However, when people talk about number divination, they usually refer to it as Numerology.
 The Assyrians, Babylonians and Greek systems are known as Gematria or Isopsephy.

 Arithmancy and Numerology are relatively easy to practice and learn because they are still popular in modern times, across the world.
 If you want to practice number divination, you can find out more about it on this website under Arithmancy and Numerology.

 Astrology is divination using the movement of the planets and stars.
-Of all methods and forms of fortune-telling, Astrology is the most famous and probably they most widely practiced.
+Of all methods and forms of fortune-telling, Astrology is the most famous and probably the most widely practiced.
 Astrology dates to at least 2000BC (most likely earlier).
-The Mayans, Indians and Chinese all have had their own systems of Astrology.
+The Mayans, Indians, and Chinese all have had their systems of Astrology.
 The modern system of Western Astrology has its roots in Mesopotamia.

 Augury is the practice of divining the future based on the movement of birds.
 Birds have been given special status by humans throughout history, possibly because many cultures have believed that birds are messengers of the Gods.
 Therefore, because they fly between our world and heaven, they should know things which man does not!

-In modern times, Augury is not widely practiced so will be difficult to master if you’re feeling called to it.
-If you wish to be an Augurer today, you will either need to go over ancient texts, or invent your own system.
+In modern times, Augury is not widely practiced by diviners so will be difficult to master if you’re feeling called to it.
+If you wish to be an Augurer today, you will either need to go over ancient texts or invent your own personal system.

-Automatic Writing is a very simple type of divination.
+Automatic Writing is a straightforward type of divination.
 All you have to do is grab a pen and paper, clear your mind, then let the words flow out of you.
-Some practitioners claim that during Automatic Writing, they channel messages from spirits, their true selves and even other worldly beings.
-There is much information available on automatic writing and it doesn’t take any special tools to get started (other than paper and pen).
+Some practitioners claim that during Automatic Writing, they channel messages from spirits, their true selves, and even otherworldly beings.
+There is much information available on automatic writing, and it doesn’t take any special tools to get started (other than paper and pen).

 There are a couple of ways ancient man predicted the future using arrows.
 One method was to put special arrows in a quiver (arrow bag), ask a question and then randomly select one, just like you would with drawing lots.
 Another method involved shooting arrows into the sky and interpreting how they cross paths and landed.